gettieCodie/AgenaGertrudeKristineIT2104_ACPactivities/Laboratory Activities/README.md

 - 🧩 **Functions and Dictionaries**: Work with functions, create reusable code, and manipulate data using dictionaries.
 - 🐍 **Object-Oriented Programming**: Learn how to define classes and create objects in Python.

-Each activity is designed to guide you through specific concepts with real-world examples that help you apply what you've learned immediately.
-From basic input/output operations to more advanced topics like loops, conditionals, and functions, these activities will help you sharpen your programming skills and become a Python pro. 🎯

-### 🚀 **Why Should You Care?**
-- **Boost Your Confidence**: Tackle real-world challenges step by step.
-- **Hands-On Practice**: The best way to learn is by doing.
-You'll get immediate feedback and see results in real-time.
-- **Learn by Doing**: With each activity, you’ll solve common programming problems and solidify your understanding of Python.

-Get ready to code, learn, and grow through these interactive and engaging laboratory activities! 🎉
 ## 🌈 **Laboratory Activity 1: Introduction to Python** 🎶

 ### 🎤 **Item 1: Song Details Input**